Correspondence between factorability and normalisation in monoids: Factorability structures

-\begin{convention} We adopt the convention that elements of a tuple are indexed starting from the leftmost one, as in $\left(x_{1},\ldots,x_{n}\right)$, thereby not following the convention used in \cite{HO} where elements are indexed starting from the rightmost one.
-The purpose is to make the notions which concern factorability more easily comparable (in Section \ref{sec:contribution}) with those which concern normalisation. \end{convention}
+\begin{convention} Let us adopt the convention that elements of a finite sequence are indexed starting from the leftmost one, as in $\left(s_{1},s_{2},\ldots,s_{n}\right)$, thereby not following the convention used in \cite{HO} where elements are indexed starting from the rightmost one.
+The purpose is to make the notions that concern factorability more easily comparable (in Section~\ref{sec:contribution}) with those concerning normalisation. \end{convention}